fromage-fraser/dd-gui/README.md

 The basic GUI workflow is:

 - Make some changes to the GUI codebase.
-- Run `muddle` from the terminal in your `dd-gui` directory to build the Mudlet package in `build\`.
+- Run `muddle` from the terminal in your `dd-gui` directory to build and output the Mudlet package into `build\`.
 - Open your Dragons Domain Mudlet test account and install the `DD_GUI.mpackage` package before logging in.
 - After login in you should see the latest version of the GUI with any changes you made.

 For smaller changes, you may wish to work in Mudlet's built-in text editor so you can quickly view the changes, then copy the code over to your local `dd-gui` repo after you're satisfied with it before building the package.

-## Adding assets (primarily images at this point)
+## Customising images etc (players)

 Currently assets have this storage structure under your Mudlet Profile (which should have a path on Windows like `C:\Users\myusername\.config\mudlet\profiles\TestMudletGuy\`):

 ```